gabymgmg/todo-app/README.md

 # Task Tracker Application

-A simple task management application with user login.
-This project demonstrates basic containerization with Docker and deployment to AWS.
-This project demonstrates basic login, containerization with Docker and deployment to AWS.
+A simple tool for managing tasks, built with a Node.js and Express backend, a PostgreSQL database hosted on AWS RDS, and containerized using Docker for easy deployment.
+It also includes user login functionality implemented with Passport, and uses JWT for securing subsequent routes and API interactions.

 ## Key Features